WHO WE ARE

 KELSEY HALLIDAY JOHNSON, EXECUTIVE DIRECTOR

-Kelsey Halliday Johnson is an interdisciplinary curator, artist, and writer from Philadelphia who is deeply invested in underrepresented voices and alternative art histories.
-She has previously held positions at the Michener Art Museum, Locks Gallery, Vox Populi, the Penn Museum, Blind Spot, WPRB 103.3FM, and has taught photography and digital arts at the University of Pennsylvania and Interlochen Center for the Arts.
-In 2016, Johnson was awarded a grant from The Pew Center for Arts & Heritage in support of Making/Breaking the Binary: Women, Art & Technology (1968-85), an independent curatorial project surveying female new media artists at the dawn of the information age.
+Johnson is an interdisciplinary curator, artist, radio DJ, recovering art blogger, and writer from Philadelphia who is deeply invested in underrepresented voices and alternative art histories.
+Before coming to SPACE she was a curator at the Michener Art Museum and a contributing essayist exploring the contemporary legacy of Charles Sheeler's pioneering interdisciplinary practice in their 2017 University of Pennsylvania Press publication.
+Prior to that she held positions at Vox Populi, Locks Gallery, the Penn Museum, Blind Spot magazine, WPRB 103.3FM, and was an instructor at the University of Pennsylvania and Interlochen Center for the Arts.
+In 2016, Johnson was awarded a grant from The Pew Center for Arts & Heritage in support of Making/Breaking the Binary: Women, Art & Technology (1968-85).
+Artforum magazine proposed the exhibition would "ultimately aid in bringing about the end of gender determinism and difference in the arts and sciences in large" and Hyperallergic said "this rigorous exhibition uses art to critique the stereotype that men and technology go hand in hand."
 Her 2014 project, Thomas Chimes: The Body in Spirals was nominated for Best Exhibition in a Commercial Space Nationally by the International Association of Art Critics.
 When she's not busy cooking up projects or volunteering, Kelsey enjoys the outdoors, reading, board games, swimming, and trying new things.
+(Illustration by Annie Mok)

 IAN P. HUNDT, PRODUCTION MANAGER